Sign In

 Both have the support for metadata, while MyScale’s metadata filtering, thanks to ClickHouse’s scalability, doesn’t degrade in performance, even for the larger datasets.

-# Supported Data types
+# Supported Data Types

 Both MyScale and Weaviate support the vectors obviously.
 They also support the advanced types like geoCoordinates.

 Weaviate: has cross-reference type, which allows us to link different objects to another.
-MyScale: supports all the SQL datatypes.

 For example, here is a table having vector type to store the text embeddings, combined with primitive data types (for id and sentences ).